 Overall, hitchhiking was a real gem for me and one of the best things to do in Israel.
 So go thumb it!
 (And by “thumb it” I mean point at the ground and smile seductively).

 25. Camp on a Kibbutz

 The tahini to hitchhiking’s hummus!
 These two go so well together.
 Pack a tent and a comfortable sleeping bag and when you’re out hitching, just ask to be dropped in a pretty place!

-The kibbutzim and moshavim are usually surrounded by pretty fields accompanied with springs, or forests, or the aforementioned fruit trees.
+The kibbutzim and moshavim are usually surrounded by pretty fields accompanied by springs, or forests, or the aforementioned fruit trees.
 Whenever an Israeli recommends a place you should visit in Israel, you’ll often get handed a list of dope little kibbutzim or moshavim.
-So, what better way to see them then to just camp a night!
+So, what better way to see them than to just camp a night!

 People nine times out of ten will be totally chill with this – just be respectful.
 For that whole “pick fruit thing”, I do mean in moderation and smartly but furthermore, always leave no trace.
 You’re a mother-haunting ghost!

 Speaking of kibbutzim, and moshavim, what better place to get your hands dirty!
 Truth be told, the reputation for Israel’s kibbutz scene to take in hardworking budgeteering travellers has changed significantly.
 That said, there are definitely still places to volunteer and live for a time.

 If you’re looking to volunteer in Israel, Workaway is the gold standard.
 There’s also Worldpackers for finding volunteering, but while they’re a very reputable organisation, their volunteering pickings are always slimmer.